afshinamighi/Courses/ConcurrentCSharp/Exercises.md

 ## Exercises:
-_note: just for today ignore the *#todo* inside the code that ask you to write code, we will focus on the understanding and not on producing code._
+_note: just for today ignore the **#todo** inside the code that ask you to write code, we will focus on the understanding and not on producing code._
 1. [~ 5 min ] Concurrency in your machine:
 	1. Make a list of parallel/concurrent programs in your computer.
 Choose a running program (for example PyCharm) and see how many threads are running by the application.
 You can check threads' count in your *task manager/activity monitor* (on Windows *task manager click* on the cloumns name to select colums and add threads if it is not already visible).
 You can also use in the Linux/MAC shell the command **"top"** (#TH --> total threads/running threads).
 	2. Open an internet browser with several tabs (*Chrome*) of the same domain website.
 Check how many threads are created per process (the threads are not directly named but they are listed as parts of the single process: they all have the same Process ID, but contains multiple lines).
 Make a list (at least five) of functionalities (tasks) that each thread of execution is responsible to execute.
 Share your list with the teacher.
 2. [~ 20 min ] **SocketClient, SocketServer** (names of the projects/directories you can find in this repository):
 	1. These two projects implement a simple client and server programs in C#.
 Create a project in your local machine and run both client and server.
 Check how network communication is working in this simulation. **Suggestion:** run the client in a shell/terminal and the server in another.
 Start the server first and when it asks you the question, answer *"S"* (for serial).
+	2. Assume you are asked to simulate multiple clients trying to communicate with the server simultaneously.
+	1. In which method is the protocol implemented?
+Check for client and server.  // hint: at the top of the *Sequential.cs* file there is a high level view of the protocol.
+	2. When is the server supposed to compute the votes?
+	3. How does the client report to the server that the communication is ended?
+	4. How are client and server configured?	// hint: multiple files are involved in this process.
+	5. What is the role of the pending connection queue?
+Why do we need a queue?	// hint: the size is already defined from us, *"serverListeningQueue"*.
-	2.	**#CHANGE** THIS: Assume you are asked to simulate multiple clients trying to communicate with the server simultaneously.
-How would you do that?
-What would you need?
-Explain the logic through the provided client code.
-Is current server implementation able to handle multiple simultaneous clients?
-If not, what would be your proposal to solve it?
-Explain the logic through the provided server code.
+	6. Is the current server implementation able to handle multiple simultaneous clients?
+If not, what would be your proposal to solve it?	// hint: Which **functionality** of the server can be implemented **concurrently**?

 3. [~ 30 min ] **MergeSort**: One of the challenges in designing a concurrent program is to recognise potential concurrent tasks.
 	1. Among various sort algorithms one of the well-known ones is named **merge sort** algorithm.
 Read and understand how this algorithm works.
 You can use the following sesources: [check here](https://www.hackerearth.com/practice/algorithms/sorting/merge-sort/visualize/) , or [here, just don't forget to choose right settings](https://visualgo.net/bn/sorting?slide=1).
 	2. Can you recognise sorting tasks that can be done *simultaneously*?
 Share your answer with the teacher. **Note**: In week three you will be asked to implement a concurrent version of this algorithm.
 Therefore, this exercise is crucial to understand and share your ideas.
 In Week 1, ignore the class named **ConcurrentMergeSort** and its todos.